PJWalker/daggerheart/content/Character Options/Classes/Bard/Wordsmith.md

 ***Rousing Speech:*** Once per long rest, you can give a heartfelt, inspiring speech.
 All allies within Far range clear 2 Stress.

-***Heart of a Poet:*** After you make an action roll to impress, persuade, or offend someone, you can spend a Hope to add a d4 to the roll.
+***Heart of a Poet:*** After you make an action roll to impress, persuade, or offend someone, you can spend a Hope to add  `dice:1d4` to the roll.

 # Specialization Feature